microsoft/PowerToys/doc/specs/QuickLauncher.md

 PowerLauncher.
 She can also personalize her launcher to cater to her needs by putting search based on executable names on top of the result and show her the most recently used application.
-She can also add plugins which gives her additional features like calculator or dictionary which she needs.
+She can also add plugins which gives her additional features that she needs in a launcher, like calculator or dictionary.
 After using PowerLauncher, she feels more productive since it is fast, customizable, and it gets the result that she wants.

 ### 1.1.1 Short Version